metascore/metascore/developers.md

 public query func metascoreDump () : async [(player : {#stoic : Text; #plug : Text}, score : Nat)] { ... };
 ```

-This method should simply read whatever internal state you're using to store player scores and return that.
+This method should simply read whatever internal state you're using to store player scores and return that. **Edit: Only one score per player should be returned, and that should be their highest score achieved in the game.**

 This it!
 The only code you need to implement is 1) stoic or plug integration, 2) `metascoreDump`.